MarkusHaak/crossalign/README.md

 | ```ATTAAGCGCG```    | -1 | - | + | 5 | 5

-In addition, a binary <prefix>.alignment.df.pkl file is created, containing the pandas DataFrame with all gathered information.
+In addition, a binary prefix.alignment.df.pkl file is created, containing the pandas DataFrame with all gathered information.
 This can be used for more detailed analysis.
 As an example, the following code snippet shows how to read all sequence data and the DataFrame in a python interpreter and pretty-print the transitions at location 234,423 on the (+) strand of the adapter reference sequence with id "ref1":

 ```
 >>> from crossalign import *